-As discussed earlier in Part IV(C), Opinion No 14 favoured a single rule for interest rates under CISG art 78: that interest is to be determined in accordance with the creditor's place of business.
-Importantly for present purposes, Opinion No 14 addresses two relevant situations pertaining to the single rule, these being where the creditor's law prohibits compound interest, and where it prohibits interest altogether.
+As discussed earlier in Part.
+IV(C), Opinion No. 14 favoured a single rule for interest rates under CISG Article 78: that interest is to be determined in accordance with the creditor's place of business.
+Importantly for present purposes, Opinion No. 14 addresses two relevant situations pertaining to the single rule, these being where the creditor's law prohibits compound interest, and where it prohibits interest altogether.

-Concerning compound interest, Opinion No 14 states that if forbidden by the law of the creditor's place of business, compound interest should not be awarded under art 78 but potentially claimed as a loss under art 74.
-Likewise, it states that where interest is prohibited by the law of the creditor's place of business 'the tribunal should not award any interest based on Article 78.
-In such cases, the losses of the creditor can only be compensated subject to the prerequisites of Article 74'.
+Concerning compound interest, Opinion No. 14 states that if forbidden by the law of the creditor's place of business, compound interest should not be awarded under Article 78 but potentially claimed as a loss under Article 74.239 Likewise, it states that where interest is prohibited by the law of the creditor's place of business 'the tribunal should not award any interest based on Article 78.
+In such cases, the losses of the creditor can only be compensated subject to the prerequisites of Article 74.240

 These statements attempt to reconcile the CISG and sharia to some extent.
-As discussed in Part V(D)(3), a form of compensation for losses due to late payment is acceptable in some sharia-observant jurisdictions.
-Reference to the potential alternative of compensation pursuant to art 74 in the face of prohibitions within the law of the creditor's place of business alludes to this possibility, but understandably, Opinion No 14 does not delve into a detailed analysis of the extent to which this is feasible.
+As discussed in Part.
+V(D)(3), a form of compensation for losses due to late payment is acceptable in some sharia-observant jurisdictions.
+Reference to the potential alternative of compensation pursuant to Article 74 in the face of prohibitions within the law of the creditor's place of business alludes to this possibility, but understandably, Opinion No. 14 does not delve into a detailed analysis of the extent to which this is feasible.

-Opinion No 14 also acknowledges that despite Rule 8, contractual agreements on interest rates may 'violate applicable national law provisions on validity, especially usury (Art 4 CISG) or public policy'.
-This nod to validity issues affecting express agreements on interest where the applicable law forbids riba further explains how the CISG and sharia might interact.
+Opinion No. 14 also acknowledges that despite Rule 8,241 contractual agreements on interest rates may 'violate applicable national law provisions on validity,